What is prenatal care?

-- 22-26 weeks: This appointment is similar to the last with the inclusion of a diabetes screen that can be screened at 26 weeks or more.
+- 22-26 weeks: This appointment is similar to the last, including a diabetes screen that can be screened at 26 weeks or more.
 Your doctor may also check your hands and feet for swelling.

 - 26-30 weeks: This appointment is likely similar to the last, with a screening for diabetes if not already done.

-- 28-32 weeks: Your visits may start to become more frequent now as you are getting close to delivery.
-FH and FHTs may be conducted at every visit from here to 34 weeks to check on the baby.
+- 28-32 weeks: Your visits may become more frequent as you get close to delivery.
+FH and FHTs may be conducted every visit to 34 weeks to check on the baby.

 - 32-36 weeks: Cervical checks begin at 36 weeks, to see the baby's position in the womb (vertex, breech, posterior etc.)

-- 36-40 weeks: Your appointments may continue to become more frequent, and you'll be seen every week until about the 41st week of your pregnancy.
-Visits are routine to check health, growth and position of the child with very few additional tests being performed.
+- 36-40 weeks: Your appointments may become more frequent, and you'll be seen every week until about the 41st week of your pregnancy.
+Visits are routine to check the child's health, growth and position with very few additional tests being performed.

 Most doctors recommend delivery before 42 weeks.
-If labour has not spontaneously occurred by 41 weeks, there is a discussion about delivery options and ultrasound may be repeated.
+If labour has not spontaneously occurred by 41 weeks, a discussion about delivery options and ultrasound may be repeated.

 5 Benefits of Prenatal Care